 A majority of India’s coal-producing states reflect direct or indirect dependencies on coal in the form of jobs, pension, District Mineral Fund (DMF), Corporate Social Responsibility (CSR) or a contribution of one or more of these.

-Coal India Limited (CIL) reported a combined transfer of ₹430 billion to major coal-mining states such as Madhya Pradesh, Chhattisgarh, West Bengal, Jharkhand, Maharashtra, Uttar Pradesh, Odisha, and Assam.
+Coal India Limited (CIL) reported a combined transfer of ₹43005.32 crore to major coal-mining states such as Madhya Pradesh, Chhattisgarh, West Bengal, Jharkhand, Maharashtra, Uttar Pradesh, Odisha, and Assam.
 Phasing out coal, therefore, will affect the revenue of the coal-producing states.

 Banerjee from iFOrest told CarbonCopy that the DMF is quite significant since it is a people’s fund and not a government fund.
 It carries the potential to create future security even if mining goes down in coal-rich regions, she added.
 TERI, in its report, also claimed that if DMF is properly used, it can indirectly facilitate the just transition process.
 Currently, it either remains under-utilised or used to fund large infrastructure projects with little distributed gains.